Colonoscopy: What Are You Afraid Of?

 Is there anything new that makes the prep easier?

 Low-volume bowel preps work for most people.
 Instead of taking a whole gallon (4 liters) of liquid the night before the colonoscopy, low volume bowel preps require you to drink only 2 to 3 liters of liquid—a more manageable amount.

-Learn more about colorectal cancer screening guidelines and schedule an appointment.
+Learn more about colorectal cancer screening guidelines